cURL

 '0xAb5801a7D398351b8bE11C439e05C5B3259aeC9B',

-# Add more addresses here (up to 50 per batch)
+# Add more addresses here

 ]